Bishwaroopchaitali/dotfiles-sway/README.md

 ___

-_#make it permanent by executing it everytime on, startup and also, when your config is reloaded, add this to your sway config :_
+_#make it permanent by executing it everytime on startup, add this to your sway config :_

 ~/.config/sway/config :
 exec_always xremap ~/.config/xremap/config.yml